Moon (2009 film): Production

-This is the first feature film directorial debut for Duncan Jones, who co-wrote the script with Nathan Parker.
+This was the feature film directorial debut for Duncan Jones, who co-wrote with Nathan Parker.
 The film was specifically written as a vehicle for actor Sam Rockwell.
 Rockwell almost turned the film down and Paddy Considine was an alternate choice.
 The film pays homage to the films of Jones' youth, such as Silent Running (1972), Alien (1979), and Outland (1981).
 In an interview with Wired.com, speaking about those films, Jones stated it was his "intent to write for a science fiction-literate audience" and that he "wanted to make a film which would be appreciated by people like myself who loved those films".
 Conceptual design was from Gavin Rothery.

 Jones described his interest in the lunar setting:

 The director described the lack of romance in the Moon as a location, citing images from the Japanese lunar orbiter SELENE: "It's the desolation and emptiness of it ... it looks like some strange ball of clay in blackness. ...
 Look at photos and you'll think that they're monochrome.
 In fact, they're not.
 There simply are no primary colours."
 Jones made reference to the photography book Full Moon by Michael Light in designing the look of the film.

 Moon's budget was US$5 million.
 The director took steps to minimise production costs, such as keeping the cast small and filming in a studio.
 Moon was produced at Shepperton Studios, in London, where it was filmed in 33 days.
 Jones preferred using models to digital animation, working with Bill Pearson, the supervising model maker on Alien, to help design the lunar rovers and helium-3 harvesters in the film.
 The Moon base was created as a full 360-degree set, measuring 85–90 ft long and approximately 70 ft wide.
 The Moon base's artificial intelligence, GERTY, was designed to be bound to an overhead rail within the mining base since its mechanical tether was critical to the story's plot.
 Spacey's vocal portrayal of GERTY was heavily influenced by HAL in 2001: A Space Odyssey (1968), voiced by Douglas Rain.
 The visual effects were provided by Cinesite, which has sought cut-price deals with independent films.
 Since Jones had an effects background with TV advertisements, he drew on his experience to create special effects within a small budget.

 To save further on production costs, Jones re-used several set pieces from an abandoned movie based on the BBC TV sci-fi comedy Red Dwarf.
 These include the sleeping quarters and the corridor of the "secret room".